askonomm/wptf/README.md

 # WPTF

-WPTF is a thin PHP framework for building WordPress themes.
+A thin PHP framework for building WordPress themes.

 ## Features